menu

 Bellevue is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bellevue’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small city, Bellevue doesn't have a public transportation system that people use for their commute.
+Bellevue is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Native American.
-Important ancestries of people in Bellevue include German, English, Irish, Dutch, and British.
+Important ancestries of people in Bellevue include German, Italian, English, Irish, and British.

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include German/Yiddish and Spanish.